nf-core/rnaseq/docs/usage.md

 ### Resource requests

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with any of the error codes specified [here](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L18) it will automatically be resubmitted with higher requests (2 x original, then 3 x original).
-If it still fails after three times then the pipeline is stopped.
-For example, the pipeline may fail after multiple re-submissions of the `STAR_ALIGN` process due to an exit code of `137` (out of memory) as shown below:
+If it still fails after the third attempt then the pipeline execution is stopped.
+For example, the pipeline may fail after multiple re-submissions of the `STAR_ALIGN` process due to an exit code of `137` as shown below which indicates that there is an out of memory issue:

 ```console
 [62/149eb0] NOTE: Process `RNASEQ:ALIGN_STAR:STAR_ALIGN (WT_REP1)` terminated with an error exit status (137) -- Execution is retried (1)